 WPATH's belief system has a built-in answer to the problem of high rates of psychiatric comorbidities before and after transition as well as post-transition suicides.
 That answer is the minority stress model.
-According to WPATH, the mental health issues experienced by members of the transgender community before, during, and after sex-trait modification interventions are the result of living in a transphobic society, in other words, the stress of being a member of an oppressed minority.195 Research produced by some WPATH members claims that genderaffirming care can resolve psychiatric comorbidities such as depression, anxiety, suicidality, or even autism.^{196,197,198}

-The minority stress hypothesis, borrowed from the gay rights movement, has never been empirically verified in the context of transgender medicine, but it serves as a way for gender-affirming healthcare providers to deny culpability when a person regrets their transition or when the transition doesn't improve their mental health.199 It enables these doctors to blame society for being intolerant, rather than themselves for allowing a minor or a mentally unstable adult to undergo drastic, life-altering medical interventions.
+According to WPATH, the mental health issues experienced by members of the transgender community before, during, and after sex-trait modification interventions are the result of living in a transphobic society, in other words, the stress of being a member of an oppressed minority.
+PR Research produced by some WPATH members claims that genderaffirming care can resolve psychiatric comorbidities such as depression, anxiety, suicidality, or even autism.
+196,197,198 these doctors to blame society for being intolerant, rather than themselves for allowing a minor or a mentally unstable adult to undergo drastic, life-altering medical interventions.
 As well, because "intolerance" is defined by the activist clinician-researchers themselves in ever more implausible ways, minority stress is essentially an unfalsifiable and, thus, unscientific theory.
 It is thus also an all-too-convenient insurance policy for gender clinicians against malpractice allegations.

+The minority stress hypothesis, borrowed from the gay rights movement, has never been empirically verified in the context of transgender medicine, but it serves as a way for gender-affirming healthcare providers to deny culpability when a person regrets their transition or when the transition doesn't improve their mental health.
+It enables

 In fact, Sweden serves as a counter-argument to the minority stress model.
 As a highly tolerant nation, if the minority stress model were correct, we would expect to see far lower rates of mental illness and suicidal behavior among the transgender population, but the opposite is true.
-The long-term Swedish study found post-op transgender adults had a significantly elevated risk of suicide as well as increasing mortality rates.200
+The long-term Swedish study found post-op transgender adults had a significantly elevated risk of suicide as well as increasing mortality rates.